Are you wondering what are the best souvenirs from Ireland you should bring back home, whether for a loved one or yourself?

-Where to buy your souvenirs – The best place to buy souvenirs in Ireland of a particular type is the main outlets associated with the brand.
-Think the Newbridge factory in Kildare, Claddagh rings from Thomas Dillions in Galway or Donegal Tweed from Magee’s.
+Where to buy your souvenirs – The best place to buy souvenirs in Ireland of a specific type is the main outlets associated with the brand.
+Think the Newbridge factory in Kildare, Claddagh rings from Thomas Dillions in Galway, or Donegal Tweed from Magee’s.
 If there are official stores in shopping centres and malls under the brand name or section within department stores, then you are sure you are getting the genuine article.

 Ship fragile items home – If you are buying fragile souvenirs, then consider shipping the item home rather than chancing it in your luggage.
-Large items may incur excess baggage weight and you really don’t want to get home and find your expensive Waterford Crystal glasses have shattered thanks to careless baggage handlers.
+Large items may incur excess baggage weight and you don’t want to get home and find your expensive Waterford Crystal glasses have shattered thanks to careless baggage handlers.
 So, consider shipping fragile items home.

 Plan your purchases – Plan your purchases before you go and try and allow a budget.
 That way you will stick to a few items and won’t come home to any nasty credit card bills.
-Decide what you would really like to buy on your trip, where to buy it, and set an upper limit.
+Decide what you would like to buy on your trip, and where to buy it, and set an upper limit.
 Allow a bit extra for unplanned, absolute must-haves but try not to go mad, as hard as it may be.